CMapstone/eMLife/readme.txt

--The PrepareDataFuncs file includes all functions used to prepare the high level features used as inputs to the models, starting from raw images
+-The PrepareInputDataFuncs file includes all functions used to prepare the high level features used as inputs to the models, starting from raw images
 -The BuildModelsFuncs file includes all functions used to build and compile all models including transfer models.